azlehria/0xbitcoin-gpuminer/README.txt

-  This version is a bit of a departure, hence "gaiden".
-Configuration is entirely file-based, in `0xbitcoin.json', which _is_ read by a proper JSON interpreter, so formatting is important. https://jsonlint.com/ is quite useful for checking, if you have any difficulty.
+  Configuration is entirely file-based, in `0xbitcoin.json', which _is_ read by a proper JSON interpreter, so formatting is important.
+The included example file contains descriptions of the accepted options.  https://jshint.com/ is quite useful for checking, if you have any difficulty.

 	You will have to supply your own Ethereum address (mine is there as a placeholder - please don't actually mine to it!) and select a